Purchasing Methods and Guidelines

 Departments should search the Arkansas Economic Development Commission (AEDC) Minority and Women-Owned Business Directory to research businesses by name, description, etc. to locate an applicable minority or woman-owned business and add to your suggested bidder list to help facilitate your bid requests.

-The average processing time for formal bids is 12 (twelve) to 14 (fourteen) weeks as the bid must be developed, advertised, the responses evaluated, and the bid awarded.
+The average processing time for formal bids is one (1) to twelve (12) months depending on the type of bid and considering the bid must be developed, advertised, the responses evaluated, and the bid awarded.
 Departments should allow time for the above procedures when anticipating their purchasing needs.

 Blanket Orders are to be issued for small repetitive non-contract purchases, for repeated deliveries of similar goods/services.
-Blanket orders for small purchases are typically limited to $20,000 per month.
-Blanket Orders can also be used for items exempt from procurmeent law, such as utilities, catering, etc.
+Blanket orders for small purchases are typically limited to $20,000 per fiscal year.
+Blanket Orders can also be used for items exempt from procurement law, such as utilities, catering, etc.

 - Blanket purchase orders are not, in general, appropriate in most situations.